Alexis Jeffers

 Alexis Zook Jeffers (born 25 November 1968) is a Saint Kitts and Nevis politician with the Concerned Citizens' Movement.
-He represents the Saint James constituency in the Nevis Island Assembly, and has also stood as a candidate for election to the National Assembly.
+He has represented the Nevis #11 constituency in the National Assembly since 2020, and was formerly a representative for the Saint James constituency in the Nevis Island Assembly from 2011 until 2022.
+From 2017 until 2022, Jeffers served as Deputy Premier of Nevis and a Minister in the Nevis Island Administration.